xatier/2013_NCTU_OS_hw/README.md

 +++++++++#++++++++++
 ++++++++\_$\_+++++++++
 +++++++++\_++++++++++
-$,# are the movements done by two players.
+$,# are the cells filled by two players.
 Now, it's #'s turn.
-\_ shows the possible movement of #.
+\_ shows the possible cells for # to fill.

->   When there is a player cannot do a movement, the game ends and the player doing the last movement is the winner.
+>   When no player can fill any cell in the board, the game ends and the player who did the last filling is the winner.

 ### Requirement
 >   You should implement this game with multi-process programming.
 Each player is a process and they do communications with IPC.
-Every movements done by one process should be recored in [PID]_[FIFO | SHM].txt.
+Every movements done by one process should be recorded in [PID]_[FIFO | SHM].txt.

->   The first line contains a interger F. If the process(player) move first, F=1; Otherwise, F=0.
+>   The first line contains an integer F.
+If the process(player) moves first, you should set F=1; Otherwise, you should set F=0.

->   Next following lines describe movements of this process(player).
+>   The following lines describe the locations of the cells filled by this process(player).
-Each line contains a pair of interger i, j seperated by one space, which shows the location this movement marked.
+Each line corresponds to one location represented by a pair of integer i, j separated by single space.
-We define the most top-left point on board is (0, 0).
+The location of the upper-left cell is (0, 0).

->   The file ends with the line containing a interger W. If the player win, W=1; Otherwise W=0.
+>   The file ends with the line containing an integer W. If the player wins, W=1; Otherwise W=0.

 >   Example:
 ----2131_FIFO.txt----